Parent-Child Assistance Program

 Who is implementing the model?

-PCAP was implemented by 86 full-time equivalent (FTE) home visitors in 2019.
+PCAP was implemented by 98 home visitors in 2020.
 The model requires a bachelor’s degree for home visitors.
 The maximum caseload requirement for home visitors is 20 families.

-PCAP was implemented by 12.9 FTE supervisors in 2019.
+PCAP was implemented by 19 supervisors in 2020.
 The model recommends at least a bachelor’s degree for supervisors.

 Where is the model implemented?

-PCAP operated in 4 states in 2019.
-The model also operated outside the United States and its territories in Australia and Canada in 2019.
+PCAP operated in 19 local agencies across 4 states in 2020.
+PCAP also operated outside the United States and its territories in Australia and Canada in 2020.

 7% American Indian/Alaska Native